Public Functions

 • ys_out::AbstractArray{<:Real}: Convolved spectrum with the same shape as ys.

-See also: gray_rot_kernel
+See also: gray_rot_kernel, convolve_gray_rotation_gpu

 source